 Understanding TFL Injury, and Identifying Symptoms and Suitable Treatments Made Available

-Tensor fascia latae, also known as TFL is found on the outside of the hip.
-It is a small muscle that stabilizes the hip and pelvis.
+Tensor fascia latae, also known as TFL is found on the outside of the hip running down up to the knee.
+It is a small muscle that stabilises the hip and pelvis.
 An injury to the TFL is due to a tear or strain in the muscle.
-Tear or strain has been experienced by many runners, this is because the TFL is used greatly as it provides pelvic stability with dominate one-sided bearing of weight.
-In order for pain relief, one must discontinue any activities, such as running, that worsens the tenderness.
-This can be resolved with exercises which will strengthen the muscle.
-The following gluten strengthening exercises are designed to improve the strength of the gluten muscles, while minimizing the activation of TFL.
+TFL tear or strain has been experienced by many runners, this is because the TFL is used greatly as it provides pelvic stability with the dominant one-sided bearing of weight.
+In order for pain relief, one must discontinue any activities, such as running, that worsen the tenderness.
+This can be resolved with exercises that will strengthen and stretch the muscle optimally.
+The following gluten strengthening exercises are designed to improve the strength of the gluten muscles while minimising the activation of TFL.

 Symptoms of TFL include:

 - Pain down the outer and in the outer hip

 - Pain when lying on the affected hip

 Individuals witnessing TFL strain symptoms can benefit from appropriate flexibility exercise routines and adequate rest.